 In this experiment, we assumed known change rates.
-To obtain them, we inferred them with estimators in Equations 14 and 15 from our entire 14-week crawl data for 18.5M URLs, and used the resulting estimates as ground truth.
-Policies were evaluated by plugging in these change rates and policy parameters into the equations in Propositions 2 and 5 and into Equations 16 and 17.
+To obtain them, we inferred them with estimators in Equations 10 and 11 from our entire 14-week crawl data for 18.5M URLs, and used the resulting estimates as ground truth.
+Policies were evaluated by plugging in these change rates and policy parameters into the equations in Propositions 1 and 4 and into Equations 12 and 13.

-As Figure 1 shows, the harmonic penalty J_h^{π} we propose is a more flexible choice of objective.
-LAMBDACRAWL, optimal w.r.t. it, significantly outperforms $BLC\epsilon$ and BLC w.r.t. it, and, which is more surprising, even the approximate LAMBDACRAWLAPPROX performs at par with $BLC\epsilon$ according to this objective.
-Moreover, LAMBDACRAWL manages to perform as well as BLC on the binary objective J_b^{π} for which BLC is optimal.
+As Figure 1 shows, the harmonic penalty J_h^{π} we propose is a more flexible choice of objective than the binary penalty J_b^{π} .
+LAMBDACRAWL, optimal w.r.t. it, significantly outperforms $BLC\epsilon$ and BLCw.r.t. it, and even the approximate LAMBDACRAWLAPPROX performs at par with $BLC\epsilon$ according to this objective.
+What is even more surprising, LAMBDACRAWL also manages to outperform BLCon the binary objective J_b^{π} , for which BLC is optimal if all URLs have only incomplete change observations.
 That is, no matter which objective we trust, optimizing for J_h^{π} yields excellent results.